flavienbwk/nginx-keycloak/README.md

 # Nginx Keycloak

-Set an NGINX reverse proxy with Keycloak SSO in front of your web applications
+Setting NGINX as a reverse proxy with Keycloak SSO in front of your web applications.

 ## Getting started